Biometris/statgenIBD/cran-comments.md

 ## Minor release

-- A bug in one of the plotting functions is fixed an dependencies on deprecated ggplot functions are removed.
+- A bug in one of the plotting functions is fixed and dependencies on deprecated ggplot functions are removed.

 ----